Marskeswaledale.com

 Finance breaks the scheme

 The financing of the scheme ultimately became the breaking point.
-Treasury was persuaded to offer an increased loan of £25k so long as loans provided by the local authorities were on terms that did not put Treasury on a lesser footing24.
-Reeth and North Yorkshire were not prepared to accept this, which cannot have inspired confidence in their belief in the value of the scheme25.
-Treasury felt the local authorities were acting as no more than banks, and were not accepting the benefits the railway would mean locally26.
+Treasury was persuaded to offer an increased loan of £25,000 so long as the loans provided by the local authorities were on terms that did not put Treasury on a lesser footing26.
+Reeth and North Yorkshire were not prepared to accept this, which cannot have inspired confidence in their belief in the value of the scheme27.
+Treasury felt the local authorities were acting as no more than banks, and were not accepting the benefits the railway would create locally28.
 However the local authorities had probably over-extended themselves already.
-Between Reeth Rural District Council and the North Riding County Council they had been prepared to loan £20,000 – supposedly offset by reductions of £7000 in road maintenance21.
+Between Reeth Rural District Council and the North Riding County Council they had been prepared to loan £20,000 – supposedly offset by reductions of £7000 in road maintenance22.
 Whilst the parallel road to this day has high maintenance costs due to subsidence, it is unlikely that a new railway would have removed the need for much of that maintenance.
-Furthermore the North Riding was also assuming Marske, Marrick and Hudswell Councils would chip in about £800 each – given that those parish councils hardly have that amount of money in their bank accounts in the 2020s, let alone a hundred years ago, this seems to have been a heroic position!
+Furthermore the North Riding was also assuming Marske, Marrick and Hudswell Councils would chip in about £800 each.
+Given that those parish councils hardly have that amount of money in their bank accounts in the 2020s, let alone a hundred years ago, this seems to have been a heroic position!
 All-in-all the financial underpinnings had become fatally shaky.

 More trouble than it is worth

-Ironically though it was the First World War that brought and expansion of railways to Swaledale – in the extension of the Richmond branch to the new Catterick Camp in 191530.
-This involved the trains from Darlington reversing at Catterick Bridge, not far from the Farmers Arms pub there.
-This line closed and Wikipedia records, perhaps unsurprisingly, that in actual practice most servicemen were instead bused from Richmond to Catterick!
+Ironically though it was the First World War that brought an expansion of railways to Swaledale in the extension of the Richmond branch to the new Catterick Camp in 191532.
+This involved the trains from Darlington reversing at Catterick Bridge, not far from the Farmers Arms pub.
+This line closed in 1964 and Wikipedia records, perhaps unsurprisingly, that in actual practice most servicemen were instead bused from Richmond to Catterick!
 See pages on Feldom and Catterick for the impacts in World War Two of Catterick Camp on the area.

 20th century railway fortunes

 During the twentieth century the number of trains increased on the Darlington-Richmond branch, and by 1960 the service was roughly hourly.
 The last passenger train ran to Richmond in 1969 when the line was closed.
-The last train had run to Catterick Camp in 196430.
+The last train had run to Catterick Camp in 196432.
 Today the X26 and X27 buses ply the route between Darlington, Richmond and Catterick Garrison.
 Perhaps surprisingly they provide just as good a service the railway ever did, being more frequent and just as fast.
+But of course, just like the railway, they don’t get as far as Reeth (and Marske!).

 Return to History pages